 A Persistent and Effective Advocate for Safe Streets for All

-Walk San Francisco was founded in 1998 by a small group of volunteers who were united by the belief that our streets and sidewalks should be safe and welcoming for all.
+Walk San Francisco was founded in 1998 by a small group of volunteers who were united by the belief that walking in San Francisco shouldn’t be life-or-death.

 Today, Walk SF is known as a tireless advocate in pushing for – and winning – life-saving changes across the city.
 Powered by our diverse, passionate members, we want nothing less than to make San Francisco the most pedestrian-friendly city in the United States.

-Walk SF’s advocacy successfully led the City to establish safer speed zones around K-12 public and private schools citywide, which was implemented in 2012.
-San Francisco was California’s first city to implement 15-mph school zones on this scale.
-Today, we continue to work to improve walking conditions around schools, including through Safe Routes to School.
+Walk SF’s advocacy led the City to establish safer speed zones around K-12 public and private schools citywide, which was implemented in 2012.
+San Francisco was California’s first city to implement 15 MPH school zones on this scale.
+Today Walk SF works to make it safer for our youngest pedestrians in a variety of ways, including working directly with kids and families as part of the SF Safe Routes to School Partnership.

-After two years of advocacy, we celebrated an important win in 2018 with our partners at Senior & Disability Action and the Transit Justice Group.
-The San Francisco Municipal Transportation Agency (SFMTA) agreed to increase the length of pedestrian crossing signals at every light with countdowns throughout the city!
-This life-saving win is especially important for seniors, families, and people with disabilities.
+After two years of advocacy, Walk SF celebrated an important win in 2018 with our partners at Senior & Disability Action and the Transit Justice Group.
+The San Francisco Municipal Transportation Agency (SFMTA) agreed to increase the length of time that pedestrians get when crossing at every light with signal countdowns throughout the city!

 We’re proud to have helped launch the first Sunday Streets events in 2008 with Livable City, the San Francisco Bicycle Coalition, and the YMCA.
 Today, Sunday Streets are an incredible success story, claiming car-congested streets for community health and transforming them into car-free spaces for all to enjoy – in every corner of the city.